 See you again after the Pentecost break, then with a new section on the social dimension of digitainability!

 Thank you very much for your inspiring presentation and workshop!
 Isabel Gomez from the NGO Cradle to Cradle was with us on Monday.
 She brought tons of info for us on how products, businesses & universities could implement ideas of circularity.
-"Cradle to cradle is a low hanging fruit.
+"Cradle to cradle is a low-hanging fruit.
 It just makes 100% sense!
 But there has to be a systemic, holistic mindset."

 A Blog entry from our project seminar Digital Sustainability Transformation of, by and for the TUM